 No student will use the office phone except for an emergency.
-Students may use their cell phone with permission.
+Students may use their cell phone with permission in the office area only.
 Do not ask the office to deliver messages.
 Students will not be called from the classroom unless it is an emergency.